ui/stamps-api-docs/source/customer_api.rst

 name                Member's name
-birthday            Member's birthday (if known) stamps              Total stamps this user has membership_status   Membership status of the user is_active           Whether user is registered on Stamps member_ids          List of card numbers associated with member
+birthday            Member's birthday (if known) stamps              Total stamps this user has email               Member's email identifier          Member's identifier (can be email or phone) membership_status   Membership status of the user is_active           Whether user is registered on Stamps member_ids          List of card numbers associated with member